Vermont Nursing Programs and Degrees Guide

-Southern Vermont College confers the Bachelor of Science in Nursing (BSN) to students who successfully complete the four year, 130 credit undergraduate program.
+Southern Vermont College confers the Bachelor of Science in Nursing (BSN) to students who successfully complete the four-year, 130 credit undergraduate program.
 In addition to general college requirements, nursing majors must complete such required nursing courses as health assessment, nursing research, statistical methods, and leadership and management for quality healthcare systems.
-Nursing majors gain hands-on experience in the college’s high tech simulation and skills laboratory and through practicums.
+Nursing majors gain hands-on experience in the college’s high-tech simulation and skills laboratory and through practicums.
 Clinical practicums take place at partner facilities such as Southwestern Vermont Health Care, North Adams Regional Hospital, and Albany Medical Center.
-The nursing department also offers a RN to BSN program for registered nurses who hold an associate’s degree in nursing.
+The nursing department also offers an RN to BSN program for registered nurses who hold an associate’s degree in nursing.

 Master’s in Nursing Programs in Vermont

 Norwich University affords graduate students the opportunity to pursue a Master of Science in Nursing (MSN) entirely online.
 Concentrations are offered in nursing education and nursing administration.
 The 36 credit program generally takes up to two years to complete.
 All program requirements are completed online.
 However, students must travel to the campus for a residency, which includes graduation, at the end of the program.
 All nursing students must complete core coursework in evidence-based practice, theoretical constructs of leadership roles in nursing, and health systems analysis of policy, environment, and structure.
 Successful candidates must hold a Bachelor of Science in Nursing (BSN) and an active registered nurse’s license.